 Canada is renowned for its many prestigious blues music festivals – Edmonton’s Labatt, Mont Tremblant, Kitchener, Salmon Arm Roots and Blues – there are too many to list.
 I suspect that Trois-Rivieres en Blues will soon be among that enviable group thanks to the variety of A-list headliners from both sides of the border and the forward-thinking approach of its organizers.

 Set along the scenic St. Lawrence River, Trois-Rivieres is located about 90 minutes northeast of Montreal and has a population of 150,000.
 The downtown has blocks of sidewalk cafes and great ambiance with a thriving support of cultural activities aside from the annual blues festival.
 Some of the festival stars, including Steve Hill and Michel “MO Blues” Ouellette, hail from the city.
-In conjunction with the fest, vendors set up tents along the water selling their wares of, purses, and Tupperware.
+In conjunction with the fest, vendors set up tents along the water selling their wares of jewelry, purses, and Tupperware.

 Now in just its fourth year, the August festival has grown from one stage and three participating bars and restaurants in 2009 to its current four stages and 18 participating venues with an overall attendance of 40-50,000.
 The Wednesday night dinner cruise up and down the river kicked off the 5-day event with a superlative show opened by Steve Strongman, a powerful vocalist, guitarist, and composer from Ontario, followed by New Orleans legend Bryan Lee, the Braille Blues Daddy, and his Blues Power Band.
 The boat was rocking with an enthusiastic crowd engaged in every note.